ahmad-573/ahmad-573.github.io/index.md

 I hold a Bachelor degree in Computer Science from the [Lahore University of Management Sciences (LUMS)](https://lums.edu.pk/) in Lahore, Pakistan

+*Apart from all that, you will probably find me playing chess during my free time :p*

 ## Research Interests

 - **Computer Vision:** Video and Vision-Language Understanding